Date of Degree

 The current study proved laminoplasty to be a motion preservation technique wherein the plates and spacer provided additional stability via reconstruction of the laminar arch while laminectomy can cause instability of spine especially during flexion.
 In the future, patient-specific finite element models that incorporate geometry-related differences could be developed to optimize the number of operated levels and to further explain the effect of surgical procedure on the unaltered levels.

 biomechanics, Cervical Spine, cervical spondylotic myelopathy, finite element model, laminectomy, laminoplasty

 Includes bibliographical references (pages 103-114).

 Copyright 2011 Swathi Kode

 Kode, Swathi.
-"Biomechanical effects of multi-level laminoplasty and laminectomy: an experimental and finite element investigation." dissertation, University of Iowa, 2011.
+"Biomechanical effects of multi-level laminoplasty and laminectomy: an experimental and finite element investigation."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2011.